Mohan Bhagwat

-Mohan Madhukar Bhagwat (/mr/; born 11 September 1950) is the sixth and current Sarsanghchalak (Chief) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, since 2009.
+Mohan Madhukar Bhagwat (/mr/; born 11 September 1950) is an Indian activist who became the sixth Sarsanghchalak (Supreme Leader) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, in 2009.

 Early life

-Mohan Madhukar Bhagwat was born in a Marathi Karhade Brahmin family in Chandrapur, then in the state of undivided Madhya Pradesh in present-day Maharashtra.
+Bhagwat was born in a Marathi Karhade Brahmin family in Chandrapur, then in the state of undivided Madhya Pradesh in what became Maharashtra.
 He comes from a family of RSS activists.
 His father Madhukar Rao Bhagwat was the Karyavah (secretary) for the Chandrapur zone and later a Prant Pracharak (provincial promoter) for Gujarat.
 His mother Malati was a member of the RSS Women's Wing.

 Bhagwat completed his schooling from Lokmanya Tilak Vidyalaya and then the first year of his B.Sc. from the Janata College in Chandrapur.
-He graduated in Veterinary Sciences and Animal Husbandry from Government Veterinary College, Nagpur.
+He graduated in Veterinary Sciences and animal husbandry from Government Veterinary College.
 He dropped out of his postgraduate course in Veterinary Sciences and became a Pracharak (full-time promoter/worker) of the RSS towards the end of 1975.

 Association with the RSS

 After working underground during the Emergency, Bhagwat became the Pracharak of Akola in Maharashtra in 1977 and rose within the organisation responsible for Nagpur and Vidarbha regions.

-Bhagwat was chosen as the Sarsanghchalak (Chief) of the RSS on 21 March 2009.
+Following the tenure of H. V. Seshadri as the Sarkaryavah (General Secretary), Bhagwat held the office from 2000 to 2009.
+Bhagwat was chosen as the Sarsanghchalak (Supreme Leader) of the RSS on 21 March 2009.
 He is one of the youngest leaders to head the Rashtriya Swayamsevak Sangh after K. B. Hedgewar and M. S. Golwalkar.

-In 2017, Bhagwat became the first RSS Chief to be officially invited to the Rashtrapati Bhawan by then President Pranab Mukherjee.
+In 2017, Bhagwat became the first RSS supreme leader to be officially invited to the Rashtrapati Bhawan by then President Pranab Mukherjee.
 In September 2018, Mohan Bhagwat presided over a three-day session at Vigyan Bhawan in Delhi as part of outreach to a wider public, where he said that RSS has discarded some parts of M. S. Golwalkar's Bunch of Thoughts which were no longer relevant to the current circumstances.